Hawaii welcomes travelers again as COVID counts drop

-HONOLULU (AP) — Hawaii’s COVID-19 case counts and hospitalizations have declined to the point where the islands are ready to welcome travelers once again, the governor said Tuesday.
+HONOLULU — Hawaii’s COVID-19 case counts and hospitalizations have declined to the point where the islands are ready to welcome travelers once again, the governor said Tuesday.

 Gov. David Ige said vacationers and business travelers are welcome to return to the islands starting Nov.
 1.